Azathothas/Stars/README.md

 - [kairos-io/kairos](https://github.com/kairos-io/kairos) – :penguin: The immutable Linux meta-distribution for edge Kubernetes.
 - [karelorigin/limiter](https://github.com/karelorigin/limiter) – A small command-line utility to artificially limit the input rate to STDIN.
 - [kavishgr/getghrel](https://github.com/kavishgr/getghrel) – getghrel(get github release) is a user-friendly command-line tool that fetches and installs the latest release assets from Github for MacOS and Linux (amd64 and arm64 architectures).
 It automatically detects your operating system and architecture, downloads the release, extracts it(if needed), and keep only the binary.
-- [kaytu-io/kaytu](https://github.com/kaytu-io/kaytu) – The Kaytu CLI helps you save on cloud costs by finding the perfect server sizes.
-Kaytu analyzes historical usage and provides tailored recommendations, ensuring you only pay for the resources you need.
+- [kaytu-io/kaytu](https://github.com/kaytu-io/kaytu) – The Kaytu CLI improves the efficiency of cloud workloads by analyzing historical usage and providing tailored recommendations, such as changing instance sizes.
+This ensures you only pay for the resources you actually need without compromising stability.
 - [keilerkonzept/dockerfile-json](https://github.com/keilerkonzept/dockerfile-json) – 🐳 parse & print a Dockerfile as JSON, or query (e.g. extract  base images) using JSONPath. #golang #cli - single binary, no dependencies. linux, osx, windows.
 - [keith-turner/ecoji](https://github.com/keith-turner/ecoji) – Encodes (and decodes) data as emojis
 - [keithknott26/datadash](https://github.com/keithknott26/datadash) – Visualize and graph data in the terminal